 Debugging and Logs

-As a troubleshooting tool, the iOS log files offer the following benefits:
+The iOS log files offer the following benefits:

-• Viewing logs in the console
+• Viewing logs in the console.

-• Saving logs locally in the application's Document directory
+• Saving logs locally in the application's Document directory.

-• Generating logs that can be submitted with a support ticket when issues are hard to reproduce
+• Generating logs that can be submitted with a support ticket when issues are hard to reproduce.

-As for the performance of your app, the logging system has minimal impact:
+The logging system has minimal performance impact:

 • Log files are created in the OpenWebSDKLoggerFileCreationQueue queue with a .background priority.